-As part of the Company's compliance initiatives, the Company undertakes thorough third-party due diligence processes based on a risk analysis to support our efforts in complying with anti-corruption regulations and requirements.
-Additionally, in connection with the Company's overall compliance program and to further support a culture of compliance, the Company maintains a third-party anonymous hotline where teammates across the globe can reach out via phone or internet with any concerns they may have and be ensured of anonymity in reporting if they so desire.
+The Company works with a third-party anonymous hotline provider where teammates across the globe can reach out via phone or internet with any concerns they may have and be ensured of anonymity in reporting if they so desire.
 The Company, including through training, emphasizes the necessity of whistleblower protection and zero tolerance for retaliation.

-Additionally, as part of the Company's commitment to operating under sound corporate governance practices, in 2021, the Board of Directors of the Company established a Nominating Committee, which is chaired by independent director, Ellen-Blair Chube, and which is responsible for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
+Additionally, as part of the Company's commitment to operating under sound corporate governance practices, the Board of Directors of the Company has a Nominating Committee, which is chaired by independent director, Ellen-Blair Chube, and which is responsible for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
 See also "Corporate Governance Matters-Corporate Governance Guidelines and Code of Ethics" for a further discussion of the Company's corporate governance practices.

 The Board has also been focused on maintaining a refreshed Board and regularly bringing in new viewpoints.
 As a result of such ongoing Board refreshment, the Company has added three new directors to the Board since 2018, providing for fresh perspectives along with continuity in the Board's composition.
-Most recently, as part of the Company's commitment to maintaining a refreshed Board as well as to further its ESG initiatives, the Board appointed Amy L. Ryan, an accomplished expert in ESG matters, as a director.